Thank you for your interest in our ICP-Bard Program in Advanced Photographic Studies.

 - $100 Application Fee.

-Artists who seek the stimulation and challenges of an interdisciplinary environment in their pursuit of the master of fine arts degree are invited to apply for admission to the ICP-Bard Program.
+Artists who seek the stimulation and challenges of an interdisciplinary environment in their pursuit of the master of fine arts degree are invited to apply for admission to the ICP-Bard MFA.
 Successful candidates should demonstrate a strong grasp of the technical craft, historical background, and current practice of photography with an interest in the practices of other disciplines.

 Applicants for admission must hold an AB, BA, BS, or BFA degree from an accredited college or university in the United States or a baccalaureate or equivalent degree from an international college or university.
 An applicant's undergraduate major need not be in photography, but applicants must demonstrate that they have a broad knowledge of the practice and history of photography as well as an understanding of contemporary visual arts.

-Please note: Eligible veterans, authorized by the United States Department of Veterans' Affairs' via the Vocational Rehabilitation or Post-9/11 GI Bill Programs, can now apply for the ICP-Bard MFA Program.
+Please note: Eligible veterans, authorized by the United States Department of Veterans' Affairs' via the Vocational Rehabilitation or Post-9/11 GI Bill Programs, can now apply for the ICP-Bard MFA program.
 To find out if you qualify for the Post-9/11 GI Bill Programs, visit the VA website.

 Applications and portfolios are evaluated by the ICP-Bard faculty committee.
 Candidates selected are required to attend an in-person interview at ICP with the Admissions Committee and may bring an original work portfolio of 20–30 photographic prints, no larger than 11x14 in.